mikkipastel/GasTrackerWidget/README.md

 # Gas Tracker
-Android application for Ethereum gas price tracking from (Etherscan Gas Tracker)[https://etherscan.io/gastracker].
+Android application for Ethereum gas price tracking from [Etherscan Gas Tracker](https://etherscan.io/gastracker).
 This app provides instant gas price updates directly on your home screen through a convenient widget.
 Stay informed about the current gas fees and optimize your transactions for maximum efficiency.

 <img src="/readme/gas-tracker-app-and-widget.png" width="750">